S-C-A-N/SCANsat/README.md

 #### [:top:][top] 5a.
 Target Selection
 > ![][zoommap-scansat-landing]

 The **zoom map** features an option to select and display a target site for each planet.
-Toggle selection mode by clicking on the target icon in the upper left, then select a sight in the zoom map window.
+Toggle **Target Selection Mode** by clicking on the target icon in the upper left, then select a sight in the zoom map window.
 The icon will be displayed, along with standard, FinePrint waypoints, in the zoom window and the big map.

 While in map view the target site will be overlayed on the planet's surface; shown as a matching, four-arrow green icon.

+To clear an existing target, activate **Target Selection Mode** by clicking the target icon, then click somewhere inside of the zoom map window, but outside of the map itself.
+> ![][zoommap-clear-target]

 #### [:top:][top] 5b.
 MechJeb Landing Guidance
 > ![][zoommap-mechjeb-settings]